-The first thing you will see when you visit is the famous entry way complete with arch covered in vines and bell tower.
-It is a fitting way to start your exploration of this famous hotel.
+The first thing you will see when you visit is the grand entryway complete with an arch covered in vines and bell tower.
+It is a fitting way to start your exploration of the hotel.

-On the left when you walk up is a bell that was brought over from China and is the first of many eclectic pieces of art you will see in the hotel.
+On the right, as you walk up, is a bell that was brought over from China and is the first of many eclectic pieces of art you will see in the hotel.

-Next is the canons that guard the entry, even though Miller was a pacifist, and the historical plaque stating this as a historic place in California.
+Next are the canons that guard the entry, even though original builder was a pacifist and the historical plaque stating the importance of this spot to California.

-Behind the desk there is a famous painting from .. who was a friend of John Muir’s and which has been restored to its original glory after water and smoke damage.
+Behind the desk, there is a famous painting from someone who was a friend of John Muir’s and which has been restored to its original glory after water and smoke damage.

-From here you will want to head to the presidential lounge and the memorabilia that surrounds it.
+From here, you will want to head to the presidential lounge and the memorabilia that surrounds it.
 The most famous item here is Taft’s chair.
 This massive chair has been sat in by presidents and celebrities alike.
-It was commissioned for President Taft but if you see it you will see it is pretty large and he was actually insulted when he first saw it.
+It was commissioned for President Taft, but if you see it, you will see it is pretty large, and he was insulted when he first saw it.

-In the Presidential Lounge which you can now have drinks in, it was the original spot for weddings back in the day.
-President Nixon himself even got married near the fireplace here.
+In the Presidential Lounge, which you can now have drinks in, it was the original spot for weddings back in the day.
+President Nixon even got married near the fireplace here.

-If you are on the tour you will probably head up to the second floor and be above the courtyard.
-This Spanish inspired area is a beautiful place to sit with a meal and just relax in the amazing shadow of the architecture.
+If you are on the tour, you will probably head up to the second floor and be above the courtyard.
+This Spanish inspired area is a beautiful place to sit with a meal and just relax in the shadow of the fantastic architecture.

 This area is also home to famous art all along its walls and a wall dedicated to the history of aviation.